microsoft/SDN/Kubernetes/flannel/l2bridge/ReadMe.md

   * `ManagementIP`: The IP address of the machine you are trying to join.
   * `ClusterCIDR`: The address range used by [Kubernetes pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
   * `ServiceCIDR`: The address range used by [Kubernetes services](https://kubernetes.io/docs/concepts/services-networking/service/).
+  * `KubeDnsServiceIP`: The DNS service VIP used by [kube-dns](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/).
   * `DeployAsService`: The flag Set  the  kubelet,flanneld,kube-proxy Deploy as service or not(default false)

 #### 5. Deploy an [example Windows service](./manifests/simpleweb.yml) (make sure container image matches host OS)